CAEP Accountability Measures

 Measure 1: Completer Impact and Effectiveness

-In-service teachers in Virginia are evaluated annually on seven professional standards.
+In-service teachers in Virginia are evaluated annually on eight professional standards.
 One of the professional standards is “Student Academic Progress”.
-The 2023 response rate for this survey was low.
-Of the responses received in 2023, 86% of respondents received a rating of “effective” or “highly effective” in the area of impacting student academic progress.
+Responses from the 2023 and 2024 survey administration have been combined due to low response rates.
+Of the responses received in 2023 and 2024, 91% of respondents received a rating of “effective” or “highly effective” in the area of impacting student academic progress.

 ___________________________________________________________________